-Barrett’s Sales Strategist and historian, Dr Peter Finkelstein, points out that during the preceding decade in the 1940′s, companies such as General Electric, Ford and General Motors, geared up massive factories for war time production.
+During the preceding decade in the 1940′s, companies such as General Electric, Ford and General Motors, geared up massive factories for war time production.

 These huge operations churned out millions of items of product every day.
 When the war ended demand for these products declined and so these businesses had to keep their production facilities ticking over at “war time” levels to avoid losing profits.
 With productions levels exceeding American demand, these huge organisations faced the dilemma of how to rid production surplus and keep making money.

 It was around this time Marketing was introduced as part of the solution, eventually leading to the concept we now know as Mass Consumerism and Mass Marketing.
 However, as Marketing worked to establish its credentials, there was increased reliance on what was then considered the fair practice of Selling.

 However, due to huge over-supply of product, companies urgently needed to be rid of these products at the lowest cost.

 So, in haste, it was decided that additional salespeople would be engaged on a sell-and-earn-basis.
 Salespeople were therefore paid for selling something and if they made no sale they made no income.
 These salespeople were not employees and this kept business costs down.
 Hereby we are introduced to the business strategy of commission-only salespeople.